 Enodo Economics Unveils Senior Advisory Council, Featuring Sir Alex Younger, Orit Gadiesh, and Marino Valensise

-LONDON, UNITED KINGDOM, March 21, 2024 /EINPresswire.com/ -- Enodo Economics, an independent company specializing in macroeconomic, political, and geopolitical forecasts with a focus on China and its global impact, is proud to announce the establishment of its Senior Advisory Council (SAC).
+LONDON, UNITED KINGDOM, March 21, 2024 /EINPresswire.com/ -- London, 21st March – Enodo Economics, an independent company specialising in macroeconomic, political, and geopolitical forecasts with a focus on China and its global impact, is proud to announce the establishment of its Senior Advisory Council (SAC).

-The SAC will be officially inaugurated at an exclusive dinner event on March 21st, 2024 at London’s Mosimann’s Club.

-The theme for our first discussion is “Innovation Showdown: Authoritarianism vs. Liberal Democracy: Exploring the Crucibles of Creativity in the Chinese and American Systems”.

 We are proud to inform you that the members of our Senior Advisory Council are: